furious-programming/TreeStructInfo/README.md

 node              - opens the header of standard node declaration end node          - ends the standard node body

-ref attr          - opens the header of referencing attribute declaration ref node          - opens the headers of referencing node declaration and definition end ref node      - ends the referencing node body
+ref attr          - opens the header of referenced attribute declaration ref node          - opens the headers of referenced node declaration and definition end ref node      - ends the referenced node body
 ```

 Keywords and key phrases can be made up only of lowercase letters.
 To describe the syntax of text configuration files used is also one value-string: